patricklafrance/shelby/README.md

 ##### Subscription extender

-The subscription extender let you create a subscription on a single or multiple observables to track all their changes and react to them.
+The subscription extender give you the ability to create a subscription on a single observable or a set of observables to track all their changes and react to them.
 The difference between this extender and the KO native `subscribe` function is that you can:

 * Create a subscription on a set of observables instead a single observable.
 * Pause / resume the subscription.
 * Automatically add the new array items to the subscription when they are push to an observable array that is part of the subscription.

-If you have the following model that has been extended by Shelby.
+If you have the following model that has been extended by Shelby

     var extendedModel = Shelby.ViewModel.prototype._fromJS({
         firstName: "John",